 Majestic Mountain Loop

-Not a singular highway per se but rather a route, the Majestic Mountain Loop connects you to three of California’s largest national park: Yosemite, Sequoia, and Kings Canyon.
+Not a singular highway per se but rather a route, the Majestic Mountain Loop connects you to three of California’s largest national parks: Yosemite, Sequoia, and Kings Canyon.
 Although you could technically see one park on each day, it would be a better idea to spread it out across a long weekend or better yet a week.
 You’ll get a chance to see the largest trees in the world, roaring waterfalls, and a myriad of other natural beauty like Moro Rock that’s arguably some of the prettiest sights in the world.
 This itinerary is the perfect one for couples that love nature and want to get a taste of what these parks have to offer.

 There’s really nothing that brings couples together better than a romantic road trip getaway.
 From the planning to the actually going, you’ll come home re-energized and ready to take on the world together!